 What makes the CIS scheme so much more attractive for those looking to get a mortgage?

-One of the main benefits of this scheme is that unlike other self employed products you can apply for a mortgage after just 3 months because you’re treated as employed, although your lending options are limited and do increase after a full 12 months trading history.
+One of the main benefits of this scheme is that unlike other self-employed products you can apply for a mortgage after just 3 months because you’re treated as employed; although your lending options are limited and do increase after a full 12 months trading history.

 Higher affordability is also another benefit.
 As a CIS worker, mortgage lenders will use your annual gross income when determining the size of your mortgage.
-To put this in an example I have included a case study below;
+To put this in an example I have included a case study below.

 So if you’re a CIS contractor looking to get a mortgage, you will want to discuss your options with a mortgage broker first; they will be able to let know what you can borrow based on your income and search the whole of the market.
+We have mortgage advisors available in Milton Keynes, Crowthorpe and Essex.

 Good Luck with your mortgage!